 #5: EasyAvatarOptimizer / toomov

-Built for people who "haven't optimized because it's a hassle" — drop a Prefab under your avatar and optimization is done.
-A free release with 2,900 likes, this is the Top 10 free pick that goes all-in on a low setup barrier.
+Built for people who "haven't optimized because it's a hassle" — drop the Prefab under your avatar and optimization is done.
+As of the compile date, 3,224 likes, free, and the most friction-free entry among the Top 10's free tools.

 #6: See-Through Alignment Tool / kokoa factory